 To date, 51 teachers and support staff from 20 schools have been evaluated using the WEMWBS scale as part of this study.
 Excitingly, initial evaluation data shows a significant positive change in the mental wellbeing of adult participants after the training.
 Wonderfully, the mental wellbeing of participants showed a statistically significant increase following just 6 hours of mindfulness training; these are astonishingly inspiring and incredibly important results!
 Furthermore, the qualitative data we collected demonstrates the broad impact the Mental Health and Resilience programme had on staff and pupil wellbeing alike.

 We will leave you with some of the comments from each group.
-If you are interested in learning more about the programme, or want further information about bringing this into your child or pupils’ school, please contact email@example.com for more information.
+If you are interested in learning more about the programme, or want further information about bringing this into your child or pupils’ school, please contact email@example.com for more information or visit our section to request more information on Yoga and Mindfulness in schools.
 Namaste.

 “I felt relaxed and happy and calm”

 “It made me happy”

 “There was a parent assembly and one boy was sad about his dad leaving and had a melt down… Once he calmed down he came back to the teacher and said his guard dog was barking and didn’t let the owl speak.”